 Home

-The constitution of the State of Colorado designates Colorado as a home rule state.
-As such, the Office of the State Architect is only responsible for state owned land and buildings.
-Each city or county within the state adopts and interprets their own building regulations for private and municipal projects.
+Colorado's constitution designates it as a home rule state, meaning the Office of the State Architect (OSA) oversees only state-owned land and buildings.
+Individual cities and counties within Colorado are responsible for adopting and interpreting their own building regulations for private and municipal projects.

 (Applicable to state agencies and institutions of higher education)